In 2008, Fate Winslow was arrested and sentenced to life in prison for selling $20 of cannabis to undercover officers.

 According to reports, Winslow, who was homeless at the time, was approached by an undercover officer in Shreveport, Louisiana who asked him about where he could buy cannabis.
 Windslow then biked to find them a small bag of weed, in exchange for $5 for food.

-Previously convicted of three other non-violent crimes, Winslow was sentenced to life without parole under the state’s repeat offender law.
+He was previously convicted of three other non-violent crimes.
+Due to his record, Winslow was sentenced to life without parole under the state’s repeat offender law.

 However, officers did not arrest or charge the white dealer who sold Winslow the cannabis.